2people-IT/react-boilerplate/README.md

 ### src/helpers

 Directory with helper functions.
 There should be all functions placed, which are reused/can be reused in project.
-Every helper has single js file (e.g. _someHelper.js_).
-All helpers should be exported in _index.js_ file.
+Every helper has single js file (e.g. _someHelper.ts_).

 ### src/hooks

 Directory with React hooks.
-Every hook has single js file (e.g. _someHook.js_).
-All hooks should be exported in _index.js_ file.
+Every hook has single js file (e.g. _someHook.ts_).

 #### src/hooks/api